A summary of student support services available from the School of Economics and the University.

 The Chaplaincy offers pastoral and spiritual support for students and staff of all faiths and none.
 This includes social meeting spaces, opportunities personal development, multi-faith events, volunteering opportunities, and much more.
 The Chaplaincy also runs The Listening Service, offering confidential and non-judgemental listening whenever you are in need of a good conversation or crisis support.

-The Student Disability Service supports students who have a health condition, disability or neurodiverse condition which affects their studies.
+The Disability and Learning Support Service supports students who have a health condition, disability or neurodiverse condition which affects their studies.
 They can also provide support if you experience a temporary injury that impacts your academic work.
+The Service helps you set up a Schedule of Adjustments, listing modifications to your studies that support your full participation in teaching and learning.
+This may include adjustments to coursework and/or specific examination arrangements.

 Institute for Academic Development